saketh-pallempati/ace-website/README.md

 # ACE Website

-The official website for ACE (Association of Computer Enginners), bringing aerospace knowledge and enthusiasm to the community.
+The official website for ACE (Association of Computer Engineers), bringing knowledge and enthusiasm to the community.

 ## Overview

 This website serves as the central hub for ACE, featuring information about our club, events, projects, resources, and methods to get involved.
-Built with modern web technologies, this platform aims to inspire and connect aerospace enthusiasts.
+Built with modern web technologies, this platform aims to inspire and connect computer science enthusiasts.

 ## Features

 - **Club Information**: Learn about ACE's mission, vision, and history
 - **Events Calendar**: Stay updated on upcoming workshops, talks, and competitions
-- **Project Showcase**: Explore current and past aerospace projects
-- **Resources**: Access educational materials and aerospace-related content
 - **Membership**: Information on how to join and participate in club activities
 - **Contact**: Easy ways to reach out to club leadership